-This case demonstrates persistent myocardial fibrosis on CMR 2 and 5 months from illness after the second dose of the mRNA vaccine.
-The fibrosis pattern has notably diminished in size on follow-up scan, however, remains persistent long after the normalization of all inflammatory and cardiac biomarkers, and symptoms.
-The location of the fibrosis on CMR also correlates with ECG territorial involvement and provides insight into the natural course and insidious recovery of covid-19 vaccine related myocardial involvement as well as the utility of CMR.
+This case demonstrates persistent myocardial fibrosis on CMR 2 and 5 months, and 1 year from illness after the second dose of the mRNA vaccine.
+The fibrosis pattern has notably diminished in size but remains on most recent scan long after the normalization of all inflammatory and cardiac biomarkers and symptoms.
+The fibrosis location on CMR also correlates with initial ECG territorial involvement on presentation and provides insight into the natural course and insidious involvement of covid-19 vaccine related myocarditis as well as the utility of CMR in aiding its diagnosis and management.